Sveti Đurađ monastery

 Sveti Đurađ or St. George Monastery (Манастир Свети Ђурађ; Mănăstirea Sfântul Gheorghe) is a medieval Serbian Orthodox monastery located in Mânăstire, Timiș County, Romania, 20 km from the Romanian-Serbian border.
 It was established in 1485 by Serbian despot Jovan Branković; the present buildings date to 1794, built by Iguman Augustin Petrović as a school and monastic church.

-Services are held here daily in Serbian and Old Church Slavonic.
+Services are held in Serbian and Old Church Slavonic.
 The last resident of the monastery, Sister Evgenija, died in 2020.
 Among the relics that the monastic church houses is a fragment of the skull of Saint George, brought here in the 15th century by Đorđe Branković, and a piece of the chain with which Saint Peter was bound.

 The monastery is listed as a historic monument by Romania's Ministry of Culture.
 The monastic church and the monks' cells are given as separate entries.

 History

 Legend has it that the monastery was founded during the Iconoclastic movement, under Empress Irene and her son Constantine, at the end of the 8th century, but it is much more likely that it was founded much later, in the medieval era.

 In the second half of the 15th century, the Serbian despot Đorđe Branković asked the sovereign pontiff for permission to build 12 monasteries on the territory of the Hungarian kingdom.
 This monastery was built by Jovan Branković, his son.

 After 1944, the monastery became a barracks for a while, then an office building for the agricultural production cooperative in the village.
 In the 1980s, the workers of Comtim, a local pork producer, were housed here.
 It was also used as a feed store.
 It became monastery again only after 1990.